domuvn/flutter_gemma/README.md

 ## Features

+- **📦 Bundle Models with App:** Ship models directly with your app for instant offline availability - models are copied only once on first launch
 - **Local Execution:** Run Gemma models directly on user devices for enhanced privacy and offline functionality.
 - **Platform Support:** Compatible with iOS, Android, and Web platforms.
 - **🖼️ Multimodal Support:** Text + Image input with Gemma 3 Nano vision models